yashmaniya0/GC-Extension/README.md

-# GC-Extension
+# GC Marks Calculator Extension

-A Google Classroom calculator.
-It calculates total marks obtained and overall percentage for each of the courses enrolled.
+An extension to calculate total marks obtained and overall percentage for each of the courses enrolled on Google Classroom.
 > Project Status : Ongoing